-Exposure to a real work environment is an invaluable experience.
-That’s why thousands of students with substantial student loans apply for unpaid internships every year.
-Although a lot of internships are excellent, recent news articles have highlighted the importance of knowing your rights.
+Thousands of students with substantial student loans apply for unpaid internships every year.
+Recent news articles have highlighted the importance of knowing your rights.

 What does the law actually say?

 The uptake in internships is actually a relatively new phenomenon and as a result there is no specific legal term for an intern.
 However, there is a specific term for a ‘worker’ that is recognised by the law.